(Figures for end of 2017)

 Output: 17.9 TWh (preliminary)

 Germany is an international leader in wind power generation and boasts one of the largest installed capacities in the world.
 But despite its experience in onshore wind power that dates back to the early 1990s, harvesting wind offshore is a relatively young industry branch.
 The country’s first offshore wind farm, Alpha Ventus, started test mode in 2009.
-Since then, the country has seen a rapid growth in the sector.
+Since then, German offshore wind has seen a rapid growth in the sector.

-In 2017, Germany added 222 turbines with a capacity of 1.25 gigawatts (GW) in the North and Baltic Seas.
-This equals a growth rate of more than 30 percent and brought the total number of installed turbines up to about 1,170.
+In 2017, Germany added 222 turbines with a capacity of 1.25 gigawatts (GW) in the North Sea and the Baltic Sea.
+This 40 percent of worldwide capacity expansion in that year and equals a year-on-year growth rate of more than 30 percent, which brought the total number of installed turbines up to about 1,170.
 This makes Germany the second-biggest offshore wind power market in the world after the United Kingdom.

 Offshore wind’s contribution to Germany’s power production mix reached 2.7 percent in 2017, a significant increase from 0.1 percent just four years earlier, making it the fastest-growing renewable power source in the country.
 According to the lobby group Renewable Energy Agency (AEE), offshore wind alone could provide a share of almost 12.5 percent by 2030.